 Mary's Place provides safe, inclusive shelter and services that support women, children, and families on their journey out of homelessness.
 In addition to providing monetary support to Mary’s Place, annually our children/youth raise funds to buy Christmas gifts for the children.
 We also set up a giving Christmas tree where members of our congregation can pick tags to buy gifts so the children can select presents to give to their parents at their annual Holly Jolly Holiday Party.

-NPUCC advocates for immigrant justice. in 2019 we have donated to the NW Immigration Rights Project that helps keep families together, protects people from violence, and stands up to injustice; and the Refugee and Immigration Center for Education and Legal Services to support their mission to help separated families, detained families, unaccompanied minors, and others who are seeking asylum in the United States.
+NPUCC advocates for immigrant justice.
+We support the Northwest Immigration Rights Project that helps keep families together, protects people from violence, and stands up to injustice; and the Refugee and Immigration Center for Education and Legal Services in their mission to help separated families, detained families, unaccompanied minors, and others who are seeking asylum in the United States.
 Other immigrant causes we support monetarily include Raices Texas, UCC Immigrant Justice, WA Immigration Solidarity Network, International Rescue Committee-Welcome to Washington, and CWS Ukraine Crisis Relief.